 Although no perfumers will give away the formula of their product, they are prepared to offer a few clues while keeping the exact ratios hidden away in their secret vaults, so you can try at least to recreate it once you have all the essential oils.

 For example, if you like Chanel No. 5 perfume, you can replicate it by searching its perfumery notes online.
-When researching the notes used for this famous perfmume, we found the following oils were used in its formulation:
+When researching the notes used for this famous perfume, we found the following oils were used in its formulation:

 Bergamot, Lemon, Neroli, Jasmine, Rose, Orris Root, Ylang-Ylang, Vetiver, Cedarwood, Vanilla.

-Extra tip: if you're a bit more serious about making your own signature perfume, especially a perfume that includes more than 3 different essential oils scents, we highly recommend creating your perfume with the help of a nebulizer, which is the best way to mix the different scents into a homogenuos, perfectly blended perfume.
+Extra tip: if you're a bit more serious about making your own signature perfume, especially a perfume that includes more than 3 different essential oils scents, we highly recommend creating your perfume with the help of a nebulizer, which is the best way to mix the different scents into a homogenous, perfectly blended perfume.

 The reason is this powerful nebulizer's unique ability to break down heavy essential oils molecules into nanoparticles, which will give you a perfectly blended perfume scent (unlike when you simply mix the different essential oils by hand in a little jar).